-- 124. In or around 2023, Plaintiff Heller created an account and purchased a subscription to The Criterion Channel.
-From 2023 through 2024 Plaintiff Heller used his Chrome internet browser to watch pre-recorded videos on the Website, including video content only available to subscribers, while signed into his Criterion Channel Service account and Meta account. - 125.
+- 110. In or around 2023, Plaintiff Heller created an account and purchased a subscription to The Criterion Channel.
+From 2023 through 2024 Plaintiff Heller used his Chrome internet browser to watch pre-recorded videos on the Website, including video content only available to subscribers, while signed into his Criterion Channel Service account and Meta account. - 111.
 Plaintiff Heller provided Defendant with his name, e-mail address, and credit card information as part of signing up for the Criterion Channel Service.
-Plaintiff Heller had his name and picture on his public Facebook profile page. - 126.
-At all relevant times, Plaintiff Heller never consented to, agreed to, or otherwise permitted Defendant's disclosure of his PII to third parties, including Segment, Vimeo, and Meta.
-Likewise, Defendant never gave Plaintiff Heller the opportunity to prevent the disclosure of his PII to third parties, including Twilio, Vimeo, and Meta. - 127.
-Nevertheless, each time Plaintiff Heller viewed a pre-recorded video on the Criterion Channel Website, Defendant disclosed Plaintiff Heller's PII to Twilio, Vimeo, and Meta.
-Specifically, as to Twilio and Segment, Defendant disclosed Plaintiff Heller's: (i) name (to Twilio), (ii) e-mail address (to both), (iii) user ID (to both), and (iv) the title of the pre-recorded video viewed by Plaintiff Heller (to both). - 128.
-Likewise, as to Meta, Defendant disclosed Plaintiff Heller's: (i) c user cookie
+Plaintiff Heller had his name and picture on his public Facebook profile page. - 112.
+At all relevant times, Plaintiff Heller never consented to, agreed to, or otherwise permitted Defendant's disclosure of his PII to third parties, including Twilio and Meta.
+Likewise, Defendant never gave Plaintiff Heller the opportunity to prevent the disclosure of his PII to third parties, including Twilio and Meta.

-(Meta ID); and (ii) the URL of the pre-recorded video Plaintiff Heller watched, which includes the full title of the video.

-129. Using this information, Twilio, Vimeo, and Meta were able to identify Plaintiff Heller and attribute his video viewing records to an individualized profile of Plaintiff Heller.
+- 113. Nevertheless, each time Plaintiff Heller viewed a pre-recorded video on the Criterion Channel Website, Defendant disclosed Plaintiff Heller's PII to Twilio and Meta.
+Specifically, as to Twilio, Defendant disclosed Plaintiff Heller's: (i) name, (ii) e-mail address, (iii) user ID, and (iv) the title of the pre-recorded video viewed by Plaintiff Heller. - 114.
+Likewise, as to Meta, Defendant disclosed Plaintiff Heller's: (i) c_user cookie (Meta ID); and (ii) the URL of the pre-recorded video Plaintiff Heller watched, which includes the full title of the video. - attribute his video viewing records to an individualized profile of Plaintiff Heller.
 Indeed, even an ordinary person could identify Plaintiff Heller using the information Defendant disclosed to the Third Parties.
 The Third Parties compiled Plaintiff Heller's PII and video-viewing activity on The Criterion Channel Website, which Defendant used and continues to use for marketing, advertising, and analytics purposes.